Ben Gibson: Norwich City

+Gibson played 24 times in 2022–23 as they failed to make the play-offs, finishing in 13th.
+He scored his only goal for Norwich in a 5–2 FA Cup defeat at Liverpool on 29 January 2024.
+He made 40 appearances in 2023–24, helping Norwich make the play-offs where they lost 4–0 to Leeds United.
+He was released by Norwich at the end of the season.

+Stoke City

+Gibson joined Stoke City on 7 June 2024 signing a three-year contract.
+Upon his arrival, he was named club captain.
+In the first half of the 2024–25 season Gibson was a regular starter under Narcís Pèlach with whom he had worked with at Norwich as the team struggled at the foot of the Championship.
+Pèlach was replaced by Mark Robins in January 2025 and Gibson was left out of the side until the final few games of the season where Stoke avoided relegation on the final day.

 International career

 Gibson has competed for the England under-17s, the under-18s, the under-20s and the under-21s.
 He was part of the under-17 teams that won the 2009 Nordic Cup, where he scored in the final against Scotland, and the 2010 UEFA European Under-17 Championship.

 Gibson made his debut for England under-21s in the first leg of the 2015 UEFA European Under-21 Championship qualification play-offs against Croatia on the back of an impressive campaign for Middlesbrough.
 His performances made him a key member of the under-21 set up and he formed an effective partnership with John Stones.
 Gibson scored his first goal for the under-21s in England's final friendly before the European Championships against Belarus.
 He went on to play 90 minutes in all of England's three group stage matches in the tournament although could not stop their disappointing early departure.

 Gibson received his first call-up to the England national team on 24 March 2017, replacing the injured Chris Smalling for the 2018 FIFA World Cup qualifier against Lithuania.